oroinc/documentation/user/back-office/system/frontend-menus/overview.rst

 A **featured_menu** is a storefront menu that enables the administrator to configure the featured menu items on the homepage.

 .. image:: /user/img/system/frontend_menu/featured_menu.png
+   :alt: A sample of the featured_menu in the storefront

 customer_usermenu
 ^^^^^^^^^^^^^^^^^